On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Preliminaries

-For more details about the linear and nonlinear operators, we refer the readers to \cite{temam}.
+For more details about linear and nonlinear operators, we refer the readers to \cite{temam}.

-We will use the following proposition C.1 from \cite{GMT} many times late onr.
-So, we state it below, \begin{proposition} Let $\Omega$ be a bounded domain with a smooth boundary in $\mathbb{R}^2$.
-Assume that $f \in V$ and $g \in V$.
+We recall the following result from \cite[Proposition C.1]{GMT}, which will be utilized later in our calculations. \begin{proposition} Let $\Omega$ be a bounded domain with a smooth boundary in $\mathbb{R}^2$.
+Assume that $f, g \in \mathrm{H}^1$.
 Then, there exists a positive constant $C$ such that